SERG-Delft/cs4300/2021/refactoring-in-the-wild.md

 include the Linux, FreeBSD, and Solaris kernels, Apache httpd, awk, PostgreSQL, and gdb.

-* [Marc Philipp](https://www.linkedin.com/in/marcphilipp/), principal software engineer at Gradle and main developer of the JUnit5 project.
+* [Marc Philipp](https://www.linkedin.com/in/marcphilipp/), principal software engineer at Gradle and lead developer of the JUnit5 project.
 Marc will tell us everything about JUnit 5.
 Why the development team decided to build JUnit 5 from scratch, lessons learned from the design of JUnit 4, and how JUnit 5 is designed for extensibility.

 <img src="{{ '/img/guests/diomidis.jpg' | relative_url }}" width="250px" style="display: inline; float: left; margin: 2em;">